VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 ### Applicative

-You might have notice that everything we have built is some sort of extention of the previous methods, this will not be the exception.
+You might have notice that everything we have built is some sort of extension of the previous methods, this will not be the exception.
 In order for our data structure to be an applicative it must first implement the Apply specification and then it must add one tiny detail.

 The new contribution will be a method that can help us take a value and convert it into the simplest unit of our data structure.
 It's kinda like a constructor method in a class, the idea is to take any regular value and take to the "context" of our structure so we can start making any kind of operation.